nickapos/vagrant-chef/vm-automation-presentation.md

   * An ordered list of roles and/or recipes that are run in an exact order; if a recipe appears more than once in the run-list, the chef-client will never run that recipe twice
   * Always specific to the node on which it runs, though it is possible for many nodes to have run-lists that are similar or even identical
   * Stored as part of the node object on the Chef server
-  * Maintained using knife and uploaded to the Chef server or via the Chef management console user interface

 In the chef-solo context, a run_list is limited to a specific chef-solo run and isolated on the vm it is running, it does not require any external chef resources (e.g chef server)